smithy-lang/smithy-rs/aws/SDK_CHANGELOG.md

 - The `DateTime::fmt` method is now fallible and fails when a `DateTime`'s value is outside what can be represented by the desired date format.

 **New this week**

 - Conversions from `aws_smithy_types::DateTime` to `OffsetDateTime` from the `time` crate are now available from the `aws-smithy-types-convert` crate. (smithy-rs#849)
+- Fixed links to Usage Examples (smithy-rs#862, @floric)
+- Added missing features to user agent formatting, and made it possible to configure an app name for the user agent via service config. (smithy-rs#865)

+**Contributions**

+Thank you for your contributions! :heart:

+- @floric (smithy-rs#862)

 v0.0.25-alpha (November 11th, 2021)
 ===================================